tmcdo1/auth-jwt-service/README.md

 - `message`: String (`ok` if everything went alright)
 - `error`: (only included when error occurred)

+### /logout - POST - performs the logout
+Currently, logout only deletes the cookie with the token, if cookies are enabled.

+Accepts: application/x-www-form-urlencoded, application/json
+- `jwtToken`: String (the token received from /login) - not needed if cookies enabled

+Returns: application/json
+- `message`: String

 ### /delete-account - DELETE - deletes user account
 Accepts: application/x-www-form-urlencoded, application/json
 - `jwtToken`: String (the token received from /login)